Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 39: Route guard to stop user from navigating to list if form is dirty
-    a)*Use @ViewChild to access Ngform directive using selector of NgForm b)routing guard canDeactivate does not work when routing to external link
+    a)*Use @ViewChild to access Ngform directive using selector of NgForm b)routing guard canDeactivate does not work when routing to external link Video 40: Routing with params using Router module Video 41: Reading params using ActivatedRoute module.
+Two approaches to read params namely : a)*snapshot approach : when routing to different component just like list to employee as we did in video 40 b)*Observable approach: when routing to same component which we will cover in video 42 Video 42: Reading params using Observable